-The influx of English speakers triggered a dramatic decline in the indigenous Maori language, which had been spoken by the Polynesian peoples who had settled the islands during the first millennium; the number of monoglot Maoris dropped by 75 per cent during the 19th century.
-While village schools instructed their pupils in Maori, this was a bridge to enable the acquisition of English literacy and culture, and by the early 20th century the use of Maori had been officially outlawed in school playgrounds.
+The influx of English speakers triggered a dramatic decline in the indigenous Maori language, which had been spoken by the Polynesian peoples who had settled the islands during the first millennium; the number of monoglot Maoris dropped by 75 per cent during the nineteenth century.
+While village schools instructed their pupils in Maori, this was a bridge to enable the acquisition of English literacy and culture, and by the early twentieth century the use of Maori had been officially outlawed in school playgrounds.

-More recently, a willingness to embrace Maori culture has led to the deliberate adoption of words from the indigenous languages, especially in toponyms.
+More recently, a willingness to embrace Maori culture has led to the deliberate adoption of words from the indigenous languages, especially in toponyms, such as Otago, from a Maori word meaning 'place of red ochre'.
 In some cases indigenous names are used alongside English ones: Mount Taranaki/Mount Egmont and Aoraki/Mount Cook.
 More common Maori loanwords have also been adopted into wider use, such as puku (stomach), kai (food), ka pai (good), maunga (mountain), waka (boat), wai (water), wahine (woman), and kia ora (hello); beyond a handful of words like kiwi and haka, few are known outside New Zealand.
 But, while the 1987 Maori Language Act gave English and Maori equal status as co-official languages, the relatively small number of Maori speakers (around 14 per cent of the total population of more than four million), combined with their relatively low social position, means that the language continues to be under threat.